TylerRenfro/portfolio-2023/_written-comm/heuristic-evaluation.md

 Issue

 {:.text-xl .mb-5}
-Since Texas de Brazil relies on third-party software for ordering pickup/delivery online the journey is kind of a serrated experience.
-As a result, if a user changes their mind about ordering online, and wants to go make a reservation in person instead, there’s not an option for that.
-There is essentially no way to cancel out of making an order other than hitting the back button in the browser or hitting the logo in the main navigation.
+Since Texas de Brazil relies on third-party software for ordering pickup or delivery, the journey is a separate experience.
+As a result, if a user changes their mind about ordering, or wants to make a reservation in person instead, they can't.
+To reset the journey, users must click the back button in the browser or the logo in the main navigation.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-3-img-1.jpg "an image title"){:.mb-10 .w-full}

 {:.mb-5 .text-3xl .dark:text-white}
-Suggestion
+Suggestions

 {:.text-xl .mb-10}
-If it’s possible, replicating the main navigation of the website onto the reservations/online ordering pages could give users more flexibility.
+Replicating the main navigation of the website with the reservations/online ordering pages could give users more flexibility.
 With this change, users could easily switch to do anything the website offers.

 ![an image alt text]({{ site.baseurl }}/images/heuristic-evaluation/heuristic-3-img-2.jpg "an image title"){:.mb-10 .w-full}